marcinbelczewski/aws-serverless-webapp-workshop/workshop/content/Setup/AccountSetup.en.md

 ## Region selection

-Use a single region for the duration of this workshop.
-This workshop supports the following regions:
+Use a single region - **US East - Northern Virginia (us-east-1)** for the duration of this workshop.

-- us-west-2 (US West - Oregon)
-- us-east-2 (US East - Ohio)
-- us-east-1 (US East - Northern Virginia)
-- eu-central-1 (Europe - Frankfurt)

-Please select one of these in the top right corner.
+Please select **US East - Northern Virginia** in the top right corner.

 ![Step 3](/images/c9-step3.png)